-- Discuss updating the Memorandum of Understanding (MOU) concerning lead related issues with the Department of Health and Human Services (DHHS). - Prepare and distribute a monthly summary of the report activities in the Health Hazards SEP to Bureau Supervisors. - Meet quarterly to discuss progress toward the Health Hazards SEP goals, discuss new findings and information that impacts the Health Hazards SEP. - Evaluate and revise information and procedures in the FOM, OPNs, and other department reference materials as necessary.
+- Update the Memorandum of Understanding (MOU) with the Department of Health and Human Services (DHHS). - Coordinate cross-training events between Health Hazards Control Unit and OSH Compliance personnel to promote effective intra-agency referrals. - Prepare and distribute a monthly summary of the report activities in the Health Hazards SEP to Bureau Supervisors. - Research and review other site specific data sources that could be used to identify employers having or potentially having health hazard exposures. - Meet quarterly to discuss progress toward the Health Hazards SEP goals, discuss new findings and information that impacts the Health Hazards SEP. - Evaluate and revise information and procedures in the FOM, OPNs, and other department reference materials as necessary.

-- Include health hazards training in all General Industry and Construction 10-hour courses sponsored by ETTA. - Provide external presentations on health hazards as requested. - Develop training and informational material as requested by Health Hazards SEP Team. - Train OSH Division staff members conducting consultative visits and compliance inspections on the Health Hazards SEP, associated OPN, and the chemicals identified in the Health Hazards SEP.
+- Include health hazards training in all General Industry and Construction 10-hour courses sponsored by ETTA. - Provide external presentations on health hazards as requested. - Develop training and informational material as requested by Health Hazards SEP Team such as brochures, hazard alerts, and industry guides. - Train OSH Division staff members conducting consultative visits and compliance inspections on the Health Hazards SEP, associated OPN, and the chemicals identified in the Health Hazards SEP. - Promote the Industrial Hygiene-MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU Industrial Extension Services). - Work with the SEP committee on updating OPN 135 and other related OSH documents.